elmastudio/aino-theme/readme.txt

 Requires at least: 5.0
 Tested up to: WordPress 5.7.1
 Requires PHP: 7.0
-Stable tag: 1.3.1
+Stable tag: 1.4.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Aino is a blocks-first WordPress theme for everyone who wants to build websites with creative, individual page layouts.
+Aino is a WordPress theme for everyone who wants to build websites with creative, individual layouts in the WordPress block editor.

 == Description ==

-Aino is a Gutenberg-first WordPress theme, especially created to work with blocks in the WordPress editor.
-Blocks and the Aino theme make it easier to create beautiful websites with individual layouts.
-Our goal is to make the creative process of building a WordPress website fun and intuitiv.
+Aino is a multi-purpose WordPress theme for the block editor.
+Aino theme and Aino blocks make it easier to build creative websites with individual layouts.

 You can find more information and helpful resources about Aino on https://wpaino.com.